A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Train Station, Pinhao, Portugal

-We walked off our meal on a short jaunt through the vineyards to Croft Port at Quinta da Roeda, where we were lucky to join an inexpensive vineyard tour and Porto wine tasting.
-After our tasting, we walked back into town and caught the 4pm train back to Porto.
+Walk off the meal on a short jaunt through the vineyards towards Croft Port at Quinta da Roeda, where you can join an inexpensive vineyard tour and tasting (book in advance).

 Dinner in Porto